bhawn/Discord-DBMS/README.md

 # Discord-DBMS
-Please note that this is still heavily under development and that there is a lot of useless code from implementing the DBMS project into the discord bot.
+Please note that ~~this is still heavily under development and that~~ there is a lot of useless code from implementing the DBMS project into the discord bot.
+(Currently undergoing rewrite of non-dbms section of code so the dbms has been put on hold.)

 ### Discord-DBMS uses the following libraries:
 * [Discordpp (& its included libraries)](https://github.com/Aidoboy/discordpp)